leaysgur/slides/docs/vuefes_jp-2025/index.md

 - I knew about Oxc's momentum and was interested
   - But didn't know where to start
   - And wasn't particularly skilled in Rust
-- So I watched ALL Commits/Issues/PRs, just observing
+- So I watched ALL Commits/Issues/PRs, just observing for a while
 - Wrote code without submitting PRs, comparing with others' merged PRs

 > Lurk Moar | Know Your Meme